coderfrnd/LIfe-skill-track/tiny-habits.md

 # How to Develop Tiny Habits

 1. **Start Small**
-   Do easy and small thing first like many people start doing big task first and when they are not able to  perform task they get running out of energy or exhausted and they left so we need to start with small like when a kid starts going school first he learn letters then number then other thing
+   Do easy and small things first many people start doing big tasks first and when they are not able to  perform the task they run out of energy or are exhausted and they left so we need to start with small like when a kid starts going school first he learns letters then number then another thing

 2. **Anchor to Existing Habits**
-    It means we need to add new Habits in daily routine so after performing that habit they become behavior it helps our to achieve out goal
+    It means we need to add new Habits in our daily routine so that after performing that habits they become behaviors it helps us to achieve our goal

 3. **Celebrate Success**